The Story of TLI (Part 3): Sending, School Planting and Staff

-This is the 3rd post in a 5 part series.
+This is the third post in a five-part series.

-In the summer of 2010 we received enough donations to sustain my family.
-Of course, it never came in all at once, but was like a drip off a kitchen fountain.
+In the summer of 2010, we received enough donations to sustain my family.
+Of course, it never came in all at once but was like a drip of a kitchen fountain.
 Slow, steady and unending.

 In February of 2011 I hired my first two staff members.
 Dr. Philemon Yong, who was to head up

 School Planting and Curriculum Development and Dr. Howard Foreman, who was to head up any ministry in Africa.
 Both came with loads of experience and wisdom, something we needed!
-The three of us would end up meeting 2-3x a week for the next two years.
+The three of us would end up meeting 2-3 times a week for the next two years.

 That winter I was invited to go with Leadership Resources International (who had no idea the part they played in my conceiving of TLI) to Brazil to see what they were doing.
 While I was there I was asked if I knew any ministry involved in starting theological schools.
 I blurted out that we did, not knowing what that even meant.
 18 months ago we opened that school and the man who approached me about it is joining our staff later this year.

 In 2011 we also appointed Ben Stafford to oversee short-term trips and Ethan Larson to teach with us.
-We also hired two seminary students part-time - Mike Littell to interact with donors and Daniel Viezbicke to process our donations.
-Up until the fall of 2011 I planned and recruited for all the trips, oversaw the missionaries, taught on the majority of trips and processed all donations.
+We also hired two seminary students part-time: Mike Littell to interact with donors and Daniel Viezbicke to process our donations.
+Up until the fall of 2011 I planned and recruited for all the trips, oversaw the missionaries, taught on the majority of trips, and processed all donations.
 It was too much, but it was necessary.
-I traveled overseas five times in 2011 – Brazil, India, Greece, Kenya and UAE.
+I traveled overseas five times in 2011 – Brazil, India, Greece, Kenya and the UAE.
 We sent out 11 teams to various locations around the world.
-We were in Brazil, Burundi, India, Greece, Uganda, Kenya, UAE and Bhutan and began writing curriculum for many of these sites.
+We were in Brazil, Burundi, Greece, Uganda, Kenya, and a few sensitive countries, and began writing curriculum for many of these sites.

-“Up until the fall of I planned and recruited for all the trips, oversaw the missionaries, taught on the majority of trips all donations.
+“Up until the fall of 2011 I planned and recruited for all the trips, oversaw the missionaries, taught on the majority of trips, and processed all donations.
 It was too much, but it was necessary.”

 We were also accepted into the Evangelical Council of Financial Accountability.
 In 2009 we had received $37,315 in donations.
 In 2011 we were over $421K.
 We were growing.